“Beyond anything we imagined” - how a Staffordshire e-learning startup's AR expertise is providing mental health support in South Korea

 One in four people in the world will be affected by mental health issues at some point in their lives.
 Enlighten want to reduce the stigma of this as well as using AR as a force for good.

-“AR can help in two ways,” says Suzanne Edward, Enlighten’s co-founder.
-“Teachers and health professionals can use it to identify people who are at risk of suicide.
-It can also help people who might be feeling suicidal.
+“AR can help in two ways, teachers and health professionals can use it to identify people who are at risk of suicide, and can also help people who might be feeling suicidal,” says Edwards.

 “Traditionally, 16 to 24-year old males have been the hardest to reach but our research shows that, because they’re more comfortable using new technology, they’re more likely to access content in this way.”